Index to Handbook

 8. Students should play ball with each other.
 Ball games may be played in designated areas with appropriate balls, e.g. nerf or rubber balls.

-9. Students may not use hockey equipment during recess or before/after school.
+9. Students may not use hockey equipment at school.

 10. All food items are to be eaten in the lunch room during lunch.
 Therefore, food items are not allowed on the playground.

 - One student at a time on the swings.
 Students not on the swings are to stay clear of the swings or play on the other equipment in the play area.
 Students using slides may do so in a forward sitting position only.

 - Students taking playground equipment out of the classroom are responsible for its return.